Why should I join ETI and become a Full Member?

 Summer Tech Week is our largest event.
 As many as 200 people, over half of which are from the car companies, have attend the closing banquet.
 The banquet is our way of thanking the OEMs for all the information they have given us.

 Winter Tech Week is held toward the end of each year.
-It is similar to Summer Tech Week except that we alternate locations yearly between Japan and the United States.
-We meet with 11 vehicle manufacturers during the week and gain quite a bit of insight into all the new technologies and specifications that will be introdiced into the next year's models.
+Winter Tech Week is similar to Summer Tech Week except that we alternate locations yearly between Japan and the United States.
+We meet with 8 vehicle manufacturers during the week and gain quite a bit of insight into all the new technologies and specifications that will be introduced into the next year's models.
 For details click on the events tab in the menu to the left of this page.

 ToolTech - There is no other venue or event like it.
 No where else can you find the networking, promotional opportunities and access to important purchasing decision makers for OEMs, national accounts and large purchasing groups targeted specifically to the vehicle-related equipment and tool industry.
 For details click on the events tab in the menu to the left of this page.